 The most common mistakes include:

-- a style that does not sufficiently emphasise the clickability of the button;
+- a style that does not sufficiently emphasize the clickability of the button;

 - a contrast that is too low to make it stand out from other page elements;